ANALYSIS-Carbon superpowers: U.S.-China deal seen as symbolic but not sufficient

 The declaration's emphasis on rich countries meeting a broken promise to deliver $100 billion in climate aid to developing nations as soon as possible was also greeted with scepticism.

-"The key will be following up with real action," said Brandon Wu, ActionAid USA's Director of Policy & Campaigns, urging Washington in particular to scale up its climate finance.
+"The key will be following up with real action," said Brandon Wu, ActionAid USA's director of policy and campaigns, urging Washington in particular to scale up its climate finance.

 Some of the consequences of the U.S.-China rapprochement will only become apparent gradually, such as closer alignment on legislative and regulatory action to deal with climate change.